Antigua & Barbuda Citizenship by Investment Program

 Answer: The legislation in Antigua is flexible in this regard.
 Citizenship certificates and passports first; oath after.

 If you have any question regarding above-mentioned material or wish to use our legal assistance in obtaining second citizenship in Antigua & Barbuda, contact us today.
-When you send us an e-mail, please, indicate your citizenship, country of residence, and age of every family member to be included into application.
-We should know the age in order we could quote the fees and expenses applicable in your case.
+When you send us an e-mail, please, indicate your current citizenship, country of residence, and age of every family member to be included into application in order we could quote the fees and expenses applicable in your case.